dodyg/practical-aspnetcore/README.md

     * [Hello world with IStartupFilter](https://github.com/dodyg/practical-aspnetcore/tree/master/hello-world-startup-istartupfilter)

       Use `IStartupFilter` to configure your middleware.
 This is an advanced topic.
-[This](https://andrewlock.net/exploring-istartupfilter-in-asp-net-core/) is an attempt at explaining for `IStartupFilter`.
+[This article](https://andrewlock.net/exploring-istartupfilter-in-asp-net-core/) tries at explaining `IStartupFilter`.
 I will add more samples so `IStartupFilter` can be clearer.

   * [Hello World with Connection info](https://github.com/dodyg/practical-aspnetcore/tree/master/hello-world-with-connection-info)